vratsel/generic-jms-ra/README.md

 When deploying an MDB which depends on a non-default RA it is customary to modify the MDB's deployment so that it is not deployed until the RA it needs has been deployed.
 To do this in JBoss AS7 simply add this line to the META-INF/manifest.mf of your deployment:

 	Dependencies: deployment.generic-jms-rar.rar

+You can set up this kind of dependency for any application that needs to use the RA (e.g. a servlet sending a JMS message).

 ### Activation Configuration Properties